ClimateImpactLab/dscim-facts-epa/README.md

     # merge together into one xr.Dataset before saving
     xr.merge([ctl,pls]).to_netcdf(f"{var}_pulse.nc4")
 ```
-Below are examples of the structure of the climate files when read in using the `xarray` Python package.
+Below are examples of the structure of the default climate files when read in using `xarray`.
 ### GMST
 ![gmst_pulse_720](https://github.com/ClimateImpactLab/dscim-facts-epa/assets/5862128/9631c307-6cb0-417f-9e1c-4835d5293c05)